(Updated Aug. 15, 2018)

 Mesothelioma represents one of the most notorious acts of corporate crime.
-This fatal form of lung cancer is caused only by asbestos exposure.
-Despite being a known carcinogen since the 1930s, for decades companies used asbestos in building materials and insulation, endangering the health of employees and consumers alike.
+This fatal form of cancer is only caused by exposure to asbestos.
+Yet despite being a known carcinogen since the 1930s, for decades, companies still used asbestos in their building materials and insulation.
+In doing so, they endangered the health of thousands of their employees and consumers alike.
+According to reports from the Mayo Clinic, Roughly 66,951 Americans were diagnosed with mesothelioma between 1999 and 2019, and about 54,905 Americans died from mesothelioma between 1999 and 2020.

 What Causes Mesothelioma?